ONV Cultural Academy to review decision to grant literary prize to Vairamuthu | Entertainment

 - India

-The ONV Cultural Academy on Friday said it has decided to review the decision to grant fifth ONV Literary Prize to well-known Tamil poet- lyricist Vairamuthu.
+The ONV Cultural Academy on Friday said it has decided to review the decision to grant the fifth ONV Literary Prize to well-known Tamil poet-lyricist Vairamuthu.

 However, this reason was not cited in a one line statement issued to the press.